French Furnished Lettings

 The furnished rentals which are within the scope of VAT (10%) are as follows – this list is exhaustive:

-2. Registered tourist residences let under a nine-year lease to an operating company.
-Landlord directly conducting the activity under the same conditions may also need to register for VAT.
+ii) Registered tourist residences let under a nine-year lease to an operating company.
+Landlords directly conducting the activity under the same conditions may also need to register for VAT.

-3. Letting of furnished accommodation where at least three of the following regular services are provided: a.
-Breakfast
+iii) Letting of furnished accommodation where at least three of the following regular services are provided:

 iv) Unfurnished, partially or fully furnished rentals to an operator which exploits the property for any of three activities described above.

-With so many options and ensuing social and tax regimes, the French system has, over time, become very complex when it comes to furnished lettings.
+With so many options and ensuing social and tax regimes, the French treatment of furnished lettings has become very complex.

 Although it is sometimes possible to change regimes and statuses this can be time-consuming and create extra administration.
 It is important, whenever possible, to weigh up all the consequences beforehand.

-The recent changes to the tax and administrative obligations for landlords will no doubt affect profitability and are clearly aimed at discouraging the smaller and more casual rentals in this sector.
+The increased administrative burden for landlords will probably discourage the smaller and more casual rentals in this sector.

 This is only a summary of the main issues.
 It is strongly recommended to obtain full advice before renting out French properties.